Become an Actress: Education and Training Requirements

 - Begin building a resume.
 Actresses must have a professional resume, which exhibits previous acting and performing experience in order to land new jobs through auditions.
 A resume should also include a professional headshot of the actress's face.
 An actress can begin building her resume during college by recording her participation in any school classes or productions.

 Step 3: Attend Auditions

 - Hire an agent.
 Talent agents are professionals who represent actors and actresses.
-They can assist actresses with obtaining auditions and negotiating contracts in the event an audition leads to a casting offer.
+They can assist actresses with getting auditions and negotiating contracts in the event an audition leads to a casting offer.
 Agents take a percentage of actresses' earnings, so this may not be a realistic option for actresses just starting out in their careers.
 Actresses should look for licensed agents associated with a franchise.

 Step 4: Gain Experience

-Step 5: Continue Education
+Step 5: Continue Education for Advancement

 During an actress's career, she may have to continue her education and training by enrolling in advanced acting workshops and seminars to gain further knowledge of the craft.
 The BLS states that actresses are expected to learn new skills throughout their careers.
 For example, an actress may need to know how to play an instrument or read lines in a foreign language.